 They are what I created the retreat around.
 In France.
 At La Pitchoune, in Provence.

 It was the first of its kind – and it was amazing.

 Yeah.
 THAT house.
 Where Julia wrote cookbooks, became fast friends with author and chef Simone Beck (upon whose property La Pitchoune or “La Peetch was built)

-… and which the amazing Makenna Johnston recently purchased.
+… and which the amazing Makenna Johnston (Held) recently purchased.